 Compatibility

-Patched hooks into the base resource loading code, allowing any json file to be patched -- even other patches (in theory).
+Patched hooks into the base resource loading code, allowing any json file to be patched — even other patches (in theory).
 This will be compatible with the majority of mods, as they will have no need to modify this code, and any mod using Minecraft's resource loading (which is kind of a requirement) will gain the benefits of Patched.
-However, some mods may also change this resource loading code, which will cause at best lack of functionality and at worst crashes.
+However, some mods may also change this resource loading code.
+In newer versions attempts have been made to be compatible with such mods — should they exist — but this also relies on them to perform similarly compatible changes.

 Limitations

 In addition to this, on versions older than 1.19.3, vanilla biomes cannot be (directly) patched.
-This is because in these versions those biomes are hard-coded -- that is, there is no file to patch.
-This can be worked around by having a prior data pack add the biomes from say, the world gen export here, but I would just recommend updating to 1.19.3.
+This is because in these versions those biomes are hard-coded — that is, there is no file to patch.
+This can be worked around by having a data pack with lower priority that adds the biomes from say, the world gen export here, but I would just recommend updating to 1.19.3 or higher.